Vietnamese people in Germany: Berlin's gangs

-Organized crime was an issue within the Vietnamese community in the 1990s after German reunification, mainly consisting of Vietnamese from the former German Democratic Republic, with about half a dozen Vietnamese street gangs competing over the Berlin area alone in 1996, each with about 150 members.
+Back in the 1990s, organized crime was a prominent issue after German reunification, mainly consisting of Vietnamese from the former German Democratic Republic, with about half a dozen Vietnamese street gangs competing over the Berlin area alone in 1996, each with about 150 members.
 In the first 5 months of the year, there were 15 recorded contract killings between Vietnamese-German organized crime in Berlin.
 Their criminal enterprises, at first primarily related to the highly lucrative black market in untaxed cigarettes, have also branched out to gambling, prostitution, and video and audio piracy.
 In 1994, Vietnam agreed to accept deported criminal guest workers in exchange for US$65 million in development assistance, but by the end of the year only 67 had been deported instead of the agreed number of 2,500.
 Some investigators believed that the Party Central Committee in Hanoi was reluctant to accept too many deported criminals because of alleged political corruption and collusion between Vietnamese organized crime in the Federal Republic of Germany and high-ranking Vietnamese government officials and military officers.